nikerla/vc-content/pages/blogs/news/2017-04-11-difference-between-b2b-and-b2c-solutions.md

 ---
 ### B2B and B2C e-commerce - what’s the difference?

-When choosing a B2B e-commerce solution, it’s essential to identify the key differences between B2B and B2C e-commerce in order to make sure your platform of choice meets the specific requirements of your business.
+When choosing a B2B e-commerce solution, it’s essential to identify the key differences between <a href="{{ '/glossary/what-is-b2b-ecommerce' | absolute_url }}">B2B</a> and B2C e-commerce in order to make sure your platform of choice meets the specific requirements of your business.
 There are currently quite a few platforms on the market, and choosing the right one out of the spectrum may prove to be quite challenging.
 Having developed the Virto Commerce platform with a heavy focus on B2B in mind we have come across a number of specific needs the sector has, that are hard to meet with a standard e-commerce solution.

 #### 1. The size